bimobject/docs/docs/minidocs/products/add-factories.md

 ## What's in the sidepanel?

-The list in the **Add factory sidepanel** shows all the factories that are available in your library. _Factory_ entities are created by you on the `Factories` page.
+The list in the **Add factory sidepanel** shows all the factories that are available in your catalog. _Factory_ entities are created by you on the `Factories` page.

 :::warning Nothing in the list?
 If this list is empty, you need to create a factory first.